Rat Control That Lasts!

 Rats Via Overhanging Trees, Hedges or Climbing Vegetation

-Rats and other rodents will quickly climb along telephone wires, jump from overhanging branches and climb up climbing plants directly onto your roof where they quickly make themselves at home in the inaccessible roof spaces of extensions and loft spaces of the main building.
+Rats and other rodents will quickly climb along telephone wires, jump from overhanging branches and climb up climbing plants directly onto your roof where they quickly make themselves at home in the tight roof spaces of extensions and loft spaces of the main building.
 Access into your loft under tiles is simple.

 Other Points Of Entry Include: